OpenArkStudio/ARK/README.md

 ## Donation

-Thank you for your donation, all income will be used as development and server fees.
+Thank you for your donation, all income will be used for development and server fees.

 [![Donate by Paypal](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/nickyang4self)